TIMELINE-When will the states that could tip the U.S. election be done counting? | Politics

 Friday is the last day that Pennsylvania can accept mail-in ballots postmarked on or before Election Day.
 GEORGIA (16 electoral votes)

-Biden is ahead of Trump by 1,564 votes as of 4 p.m.
-ET (2100 GMT) Friday, with 99% of votes counted.
+Biden leads Trump by 4,022 votes as of 7.30 p.m.
+ET (0030 GMT), with 99% of the estimated vote counted.
 Trump needs both Pennsylvania and Georgia to win a second term.
-Brad Raffensperger, Georgia's secretary of state, said he expects the margin to be just a few thousand votes, which would trigger an automatic recount.
+Brad Raffensperger, Georgia's secretary of state, said he expects the margin to be just a few thousand votes, which will likely trigger a recount.
 A recount must wait until Georgia's results are certified, expected on or before Nov.
 20.

-About 9,000 military and overseas ballots were still outstanding and could be accepted if they arrive on Friday as long as they were postmarked Tuesday or earlier.
+About 9,000 military and overseas ballots are still outstanding and could be accepted if they arrive on Friday as long as they were postmarked Tuesday or earlier.
 ARIZONA (11 electoral votes)

-NEVADA (6 electoral votes) Biden led Trump by 20,137 votes, or 1.6 percentage points, with about 92% of the vote counted.
+NEVADA (6 electoral votes) Biden leads Trump by 22,657 votes, or 1.8 percentage points, with about 93% of the vote counted.

-The state's biggest county, Clark, which includes Las Vegas, has 63,000 ballots remaining to be counted.
-The next update of the vote count is expected at around 7 p.m.
-ET (0000 GMT) and the majority of mail-in ballots is expected to be counted by Sunday.
+More votes are expected out of Clark county, which includes Las Vegas.
+The majority of mail-in ballots are expected to be counted by Sunday, according to local officials.
 NORTH CAROLINA (15 electoral votes)

-Trump led by 76,737 votes, or 1.4 points, with about 95% of the estimated vote counted.
-State officials have said a full result would not be known until next week.
+Trump leads by 76,526 votes, or 1.4 percentage points, with about 98% of the estimated vote counted.
+State officials have said a full result will not be known until next week.
 The state allows mail-in ballots postmarked by Tuesday to be counted if they are received by Nov.
 12.

 - READ MORE ON: